oracle/dtrace-utils/doc/userguide/explanation/dtrace-components-and-terminology.md

 -   **name**

-    The name that provides some idea of the probe's semantic meaning, such as `BEGIN` or `END`.
+    The name that provides some idea of the probe's semantic meaning, such as `dtrace:::BEGIN` or `dtrace:::END`.

 When referencing a probe, write all four parts of the probe description separated by colons: